bertrandtibo/bertrandtibo.github.io/_pages/people.md

 <p>MSc student in Applied Mathematics</p>

 <p align="justify"> Deepti is a MSc student in Applied Mathematics at Imperial and a Marshall scholar from California, USA.
-As an undergraduate, she studied engineering physics at Stanford.
-For her senior thesis, she worked in the lab of Andrew J. Spakowitz on theoretical models of chromatin elasticity.
-Her research focuses on non-equilibrium phenomena in living systems.
+Previously, she completed an MPhil in the David Wales lab at the University of Cambridge and a bachelors in Engineering Physics at Stanford, where she developed an analytical model of chromatin organization in the lab of Andrew J. Spakowitz.
+Her current research focuses on modeling the non-equilibrium dynamics of paramecia, a unicellular organism that exhibits mechanosensitive behavior.
 When she isn't running simulations of active Brownian particles, she enjoys running along the Thames, singing Evensong, and cooking vegan delicacies.
 </p>

 </div>